Describe the role and function of a router in a network

-A router is a networking device that connects two or more separate networks and forwards data packets between them.
-It operates at the Network layer (Layer 3) of the OSI model, using logical addressing (IP addresses) to determine the best path for each packet.
+A router is a networking device that interconnects two or more separate networks and forwards data packets between them.
+It operates at the Network layer (Layer 3) of the OSI model, using logical (IP) addresses to decide the best path for each packet.

 Key Functions of a Router

-Packet Forwarding – Receives packets on one interface, examines the destination IP address, and sends the packet out through the appropriate outgoing interface.
+Packet forwarding – Receives a packet, reads the destination IP address and sends it out the appropriate interface.

-Routing Decision – Uses a routing table and routing algorithms (e.g., distance‑vector, link‑state) to select the optimal route.
+Routing decision – Uses a routing table and routing algorithms (e.g., distance‑vector, link‑state) to select the optimal path.

-Address Translation – Performs Network Address Translation (NAT) to map private IP addresses to a public address, enabling multiple devices to share a single Internet connection.
+Network Address Translation (NAT) – Maps many private IP addresses to a single public address, enabling multiple devices to share one Internet connection.

-DHCP Relay – Forwards DHCP requests from clients on one network to a DHCP server on another network.
+DHCP relay – Forwards DHCP requests from a client on one subnet to a DHCP server on another.

-Security – Implements Access Control Lists (ACLs) and firewall rules to filter traffic based on source/destination IP, ports, or protocols.
+Security – Implements Access Control Lists (ACLs) and firewall rules to filter traffic by IP address, port or protocol.

-Quality of Service (QoS) – Prioritises time‑sensitive traffic such as \cdot oIP or video streaming.
+Quality of Service (QoS) – Prioritises time‑sensitive traffic such as VoIP or video streaming.

 Incoming packet arrives on an interface.